VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 of failure conditions if the bounded context as a whole is to maintain its consistent state.

-When the team tested the V2 release, they discovered that sometimes the UI is waiting for the domain to to complete its processing, and for the read-models to receive data from the write-model before it can display the next screen to the Registrant.
+When the team tested the V2 release, we discovered that sometimes the UI is waiting for the domain to to complete its processing, and for the read-models to receive data from the write-model before it can display the next screen to the Registrant.